Tutorials

 and email

-Next up, we’ll define a related feature class to our users.
+Next up, we’ll define a feature class related to our User

 We’ll call this class Account